wiz0u/WTelegramBot/README.md

 ## How to access the advanced features?

-On each Update you receive, there is an extra field named "RawUpdate" that contains the matching raw TL.Update, which may contain extra information not transcribed into the Bot API Update
+On each Update/Message/User/Chat you receive, there is an extra field named "Raw..." that contains the the raw Client API structure, which may contain extra information not transcribed into the Bot API

 Enable `TelegramBotClient.WantUnknownRawUpdates` to also receive TL.Update that usually would have been silently ignored by Bot API
 (they will be posted as Update of type Unknown with the RawUpdate field filled)